HUPO-PSI/mzQC/CONTRIBUTING.md

 Thank you for investing your time in contributing to our project! :sparkles:.

-Read the [Code of Conduct](https://github.com/github/docs/blob/main/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
-(We adopted GitHub's open source code of conduct.)

 ## Contribute Your Metrics

 We welcome every metric contribution, be it new or established.
 The easiest way is to open a new issue on the PSI-MS CV repository with our `New QC Term` template.
 You can read more detail about the process on the [Metrics page](metrics/).